• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 "… In a moment.
 I can't feel my legs."
 He finished with a wry smile.

-After all, the world was still spinning.
+After all, the world still spun.

-Today was going to be Amazing.
+Today would be Amazing.

 Chapter 1: End.